 Here’s another instance to demonstrate that you can’t have enough of a good thing.
 Red lentil pasta is reportedly pretty flavor-neutral on the gluten-free pasta spectrum, and is becoming more and more popular by the minute.
 Its saturated color hardly detracts from any recipe, especially one bright with cherry tomatoes, herbs, and olives.
 Get the Mediterranean Lentil Pasta Salad recipe.

-Modern Table Red Lentil Pasta Variety Pack, 3 for 29.89 on Amazon
+Modern Table Red Lentil Pasta Variety Pack, 3 for $26.95 from Amazon

 Gluten-free pasta option #7: Lentil

 More Helpful Hints & History